patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 ```
 <div style="text-align: justify">
 <p>
-Internally, a MultiFiles manages multiple streams to different files and maintains a fixed number of active in-flight operations at all times (except in the end when the stream reaches its end).
+Internally, a MultiFile manages multiple streams to different files and maintains a fixed number of active in-flight operations at all times (except in the end when the stream reaches its end).
 The number of in-flight operations is controlled via the batch size parameter which is set to 16 in the above example.
 </p>
 </div>